siondawson/milestone-project-2/readme.md

 ## Bootstrap

 Bootstrap 5 was used to structure the website.
 The sites layout is fairly simple this was put into place first.
-A mobile first apporach was used where the sites layour was first imagined for mobile screens and scaled up for larger screens.
+A mobile first apporach was used where the sites layout was first imagined for mobile screens and scaled up for larger screens.
 The required elements were few enough that the sites appearence is mainly the small on all screen sizes.

 ## Home Page